 A wedding reception is NOT just a food function.
 If that were the case, it would be set up like a restaurant with private booths and separate dining rooms.
 The reason for the openness of the floor plan is to offer inclusiveness to all guests.
 The entertainment is not always a background role, but a focal point to bring the family together so as to celebrate as one.

 1.)
 SPACE REQUIREMENTS – This is a very important detail that is overlooked and quite often misunderstood.
 Today’s DJs & bands are very diverse and each one entertains uniquely.
 Equipment is also a huge factor and no two companies have the same setups.
 Sound systems, lighting trusses, stages, and overall booth designs are night and day from one another.
-Ask your entertainment how much space they will need and have them coordinate this with the venue before you complete your timeline.
+Ask your entertainment how much space they will need and have them coordinate this with the venue or wedding planner before you complete your timeline.

 2.)
 PLACEMENT – Keep the entertainment’s setup as close to the dance floor as possible.
 Not only will this be easier for the DJ to make announcements, but the volume will be significantly lower as they won’t have to project sound further away to reach the dance floor.
 Keep them centralized in the room with no tables in the real estate between their setup area and the dance floor.
 Putting them in the corner, blocked from the dance floor, or even in another room can limit their ability to perform efficiently and effectively.